-- Development, in concert with Contract Research Organizations ("CROs") of the Company's AversionTM Technology for use in orally administered opioid finished dosage product candidates. - Manufacture and quality assurance release of clinical trial supplies of certain finished dosage form product candidates utilizing the AversionTM Technology. - Evaluation, in concert with CROs, of certain finished dosage product candidates utilizing the AversionTM Technology in clinical trials. - Scale-up and manufacture of commercial quantities of certain product candidates utilizing the AversionTM Technology for sale by the Company's licensees. - Prosecution of the Company's application to the U.S. Drug Enforcement Administration ("DEA") for registration to import narcotic raw materials ("NRMs"). - Negotiating and executing license and development agreements with strategic pharmaceutical company partners providing that such licensees will further develop certain finished dosage product candidates utilizing the AversionTM Technology, file for regulatory approval with the FDA and other regulatory authorities and commercialize such products.
+- o Development, in concert with Contract Research Organizations ("CROs"), of the Company's AversionTM Technology for use in orally administered opioid finished dosage product candidates. - o Manufacture and quality assurance release of clinical trial supplies of certain finished dosage form product candidates utilizing the AversionTM Technology. - o Evaluation, in concert with CROs, of certain finished dosage product candidates utilizing the Aversion TM Technology in clinical trials. - o Scale-up and manufacture of commercial quantities of certain product candidates utilizing the AversionTM Technology for sale by the Company's licensees. - o Prosecution of the Company's application to the U.S. Drug Enforcement Administration ("DEA") for registration to import narcotic raw materials ("NRMs"). - o Negotiating and executing license and development agreements with strategic pharmaceutical company partners providing that such licensees will further develop certain finished dosage product candidates utilizing the AversionTM Technology, file for regulatory approval with the FDA and other regulatory authorities and commercialize such products.

 The Company has incurred net losses since 1992 and the Company's consolidated financial statements for each of the years ended December 31, 2004 and 2003 have been prepared on a going-concern basis, expressing substantial doubt about the Company's ability to continue as a going-concern as a result of recurring losses and negative cash flows.
-The Company expects net losses to continue at least through 2005.
 The Company's future profitability will depend on several factors, including:

-- The successful completion of the development, scale-up, clinical testing and acceptable regulatory review of the AversionTM Technology; - The receipt of a notice of allowance from the U.S. Patent and Trademark Office ("PTO") for the material claims in the Company's patent applications relating to the AversionTM Technology; - The commercialization of products incorporating the AversionTM Technology without infringing the patents and other intellectual property rights of third parties; - · The receipt of approval from the DEA to import NRMs to be used in the Company's development and manufacturing efforts; and - The interest of third parties in the Technologies and the Company's ability to negotiate and execute commercially viable collaboration agreements with interested third parties relating to the Technologies.
+- o The successful completion of the development, scale-up, clinical testing and acceptable regulatory review of the AversionTM Technology; - o The receipt of a Notice of Allowance and issued patents from the U.S. Patent and Trademark Office ("PTO") for the material claims in the Company's patent applications relating to the AversionTM Technology; - o The commercialization of products incorporating the AversionTM Technology without infringing the patents and other intellectual property rights of third parties; and, - o The interest of third parties in the Technologies and the Company's ability to negotiate and execute commercially viable collaboration agreements with interested third parties relating to the Technologies.